 Nurses' medication error interception practices are associated with lower rates of medication errors.
 One study defines these interceptive practices as:

-The types of medication errors include prescribing, omission, wrong time, unauthorized drug, improper dose, wrong drug preparation, wrong administration techniques, deteriorated drugs, improper monitoring and compliance, product errors, process errors, and human errors.
-Particularly error-prone areas are:
+The types of medication errors include prescribing, omission, wrong time, unauthorized drugs, improper doses, wrong drug preparation, wrong administration techniques, deteriorated drugs, improper monitoring and compliance, product errors, process errors, and human errors.

 The Institute for Safe Medication Practices (ISMP) is a nonprofit organization devoted entirely to medication error prevention and safe medication use.
 ISMP represents over 35 years of experience in helping healthcare practitioners keep patients safe and lead efforts to improve the medication use process (ISMP, 2018).
 The organization is known and respected worldwide as the premier resource for impartial, timely, and accurate medication safety information.